unicode-org/icu/docs/userguide/icu_data/buildtool.md

 As above, do not include directories or file extensions, and you can use either a whitelist or a blacklist.

-##### Union Filter
+##### Union, Intersection, and Complement Filters

-You can combine the results of multiple filters with *filterType* "union".
+You can combine the results of multiple filters with *filterType* "union", "intersection", and "complement":

-This filter matches files that match *at least one* of the provided filters.
+- "union" matches files that match *at least one* of the provided filters
-The syntax is:
+- "intersection" matches files that match *all* of the provided filters
+- "complement" matches files that does *not* match the provided filter

+Syntax for "union":

     {
       filterType: union